therealmrawsky/GItCofeeDumper-web/README.md

     Requests
 ## Web User Interface

-GitCoffeeDumper comes with a simple and intuitive web user interface (UI) for conveniently dumping .git files online.
+GitDumper comes with a simple and intuitive web user interface (UI) for conveniently dumping .git files online.
 The UI allows users to easily process Git repository URLs and download the contents as a password-protected zip file.

 ### Features